NeuralMMO/beta/rst/game_wiki.rst

   - Consume a potion to restore health level, which increases by 50 + 5*item level
   - Requires at least one skill greater than or equal to the potion level to use.

-    A glove helps harvesting potions.
+    A pair of gloves helps harvesting potions.
 Alternatively, agents can buy potions in the market.

     The same rules about skill and item levels apply to both potions and rations.